dxs8691/Nand2Tetris/README.md

 Project building off of assignment 1 to build additional combinational circuits.
 Culminating in the creation of an ALU based on the specification defined in (1).
 Circuits were once again defined in VHDL and created with testbenches.

+## Assignment 3

+(Completed 8/11/2019)

+Project creating sequential circuits through structural modeling using a D flip flop as the base unit and combinational circuits created in the previous assignments.
+Circuits described in VHDL based on the specification ins (1).

 ## References

 [1.](mitpress.mit.edu/books/elements-computing-systems) Nisan, N., & Schocken, S. (2008). _The elements of computing systems: Building a modern computer from first principles_.
 Cambridge, MA: MIT.